ejgregr/substrate_model/README.md

 To load/run the model:

-1) From IDE_Main.R, source substrate_functions.R and Plot_Functions.R
-2) Load the 4 RData files.
-3) Re-build the summary data structures
+1) Source IDE_Main.R after setting the flags at the top of the script.
+    Flags determine whether results are loaded from rData files, or imported and re-built from scratch (time consuming).
+    Ensure rData files and the source data are available and pathed correctly, as needed.
-4) Run the RMarkdown script (from the console so the environment is visible)
+2) Run the RMarkdown script (from the console so the environment is visible)

 UPDATES

+Oct 2020
+Figures and tables for manuscript finalized.
+Main revisions include:
+Bottom patch analysis dropped; RMD file heavily revised:
+  Suppl table dropped (class-based TPR/TNR for all regions comparing weighting (its Fig. 2).
+  Standardize table content, table and figure numbers.

 Sept 2020
-Been awhile.
 Rmd now being used to organise all R-generated tables and figs. And also to link in figs (pngs) made elsewhere.
 Loading or re-building of analytic data frames now automated.
 Just run IDE_Main.R and go ... hopefully.
 Added analysis of non-weighted model, and IDS evaluation of BoPs.
 Writing to CSV files removed.